 Even if you do your best to keep your lovely flock away from predators and pests, a bigger danger still awaits, i.e., chicken diseases.
 Just like humans, chickens are exposed to specific diseases too.

-But here’s the difference: if we feel sick, we can say something, call the doctor, and get treated.
-But of course, those poor little chickens cannot yell out loud about their illness.
+However, here’s the difference: if we feel sick, we can say something, call the doctor, and get treated.
+However, of course, those poor little chickens cannot yell out loud about their illness.

 Therefore, you as the chicken keeper should have sufficient knowledge about the most common diseases chickens are more likely to get, the precautions, preventions, as well as symptoms that indicate that it’s time to take them to the vet.